jlordiales/jlordiales.github.io/_posts/2017-03-25-postel-law-api.md

 share: true
 date: 2017-03-25
 layout: post
-title: Why you should ignore unknown fields in your API
+title: Why you should follow the robustness principle in your APIs
 tags:
 - API
 - Postel law